Refund Policy

 Financial aid recipients considering an offset should check with the financial aid office prior to submitting an add/drop request for an offset.
 Offsets must be processed via the Registrar’s office.

-Tuesday, February 3 is the last day to offset for winter semester.
+Thursday, June 4 is the last day to offset for Spring semester.

 These dates apply to courses longer than 4 weeks.
 The refund period is the first nine calendar days including start date, weekends and holidays.